Multiple Sclerosis or "MS"

 What is Multiple Sclerosis?

-MS is a degenerative disease that affects the central nervous system.
+Multiple Sclerosis or "MS" is a degenerative disease that affects the central nervous system.
 The immune system works against the central nervous system by attacking the myelin, the substance that protects and insulates the nerve fibers.
 Damaged myelin forms scar tissue limiting nerve impulses traveling to and from the spinal cord and brain- of which trigger a multitude of symptoms.

 Some common symptoms are as follows